 Working Principle

-- Apply Load: Use a diamond or carbide indenter with a specific shape (usually rhombus) to apply a certain load (usually between a few grams to several kilograms) on the surface of the material to be tested.
+- Apply Load: Use a diamond or carbide indenter with a specific shape (usually rhombus) to apply a particular load on the material’s surface to be tested.
+It is generally between a few grams to several kilograms.

-- Maintain Load: The load is maintained for a certain period of time, causing the indenter to form a diamond-shaped impression, resulting in plastic deformation of the material.
+- Maintain Load: The load is maintained for a certain period.
+The indenter will form a diamond-shaped indentation, causing plastic deformation of the material.

 - Measure The Impression Size: measure the diagonal length of the impression (d1 and d2), and then calculate the hardness value.
 Usually the formula is used: H(V)=2P/(d1*d2)